digital-asset/daml-katacoda/fundamental-concepts/template-authorization/0_intro.md

 - **signatories**
 - **controllers**

-We test our understanding by writing Daml scenarios and see what errors we get when we try to violate the specified contract template permissions.
+We test our understanding by writing Daml scripts and see what errors we get when we try to violate the specified contract template permissions.